jherman3/webgl-particle-toy/README.md

 * Open the site: `$ open index.html`

 ### What is it
-Live demos are better than words: check it out [here](http://cs98.me/hack-a-thing-1-particletoy/).
+Live demos are cooler than words: check it out [here](http://cs98.me/hack-a-thing-1-particletoy/).
+Click and drag to interact with particles.
+Right click reverses the effect.
 ![screenshot](screenshot.png)

 It's a particle simulator that draws particles on a canvas and lets the user interact